📖

 This information is generally targeted toward advanced applications and 3rd party software that wants to listen in on the SonarView data streams.
 Most SonarView users can safely ignore.

-Use Version 1.12.3-beta (or newer) for the following functionality.
+Use Version (or newer) for the following functionality.

 The SonarView application comprises browser-compatible web application with all the UI and most of the functionality, plus a second process called SonarLink which handles all connections to the real world that are not possible to access via browser technology.